m-dadej/MarSwitching.jl/README.md

 - Hamilton, J. D. (1989).
 A new approach to the economic analysis of nonstationary time series and the business cycle.
 Econometrica: Journal of the Econometric Society, 357-384.

 - Kim, Chang Jin (1994).
 Dynamic Linear Models with Markov-Switching.
 Journal of Econometrics 60, 1-22.

+- Haas, Mittnik, Paolella (2004), A New Approach to Markov-Switching GARCH Models, Journal of Financial Econometrics, Volume 2, Issue 4.

 - Filardo, Andrew J. (1994).
 Business cycle phases and their transitional dynamics.
 Journal of Business & Economic Statistics, 12(3), 299-308.